tormaroe/eightlegs-project/pinkfoot/README.md

 ## Configure and run

 Pinkfoot requires exactly one command line argument, which is the path to a TOML configuration file.
-See the complete configuration file in the repository for details on what can be configured.
+See the [complete configuration file](./config.toml) for details on what can be configured.

 ## Usage